 Built in 1895 to boost railway passenger numbers, the Stone Arch Bridge quickly became one of the most instantly recognizable sights in Minneapolis.
 Whether you want to sit and people watch, take in the views of Saint Anthony Falls, or build up a sweat cycling across it, the former railroad bridge is one of the must-visit places to go in Minneapolis.

-If you’re in Minneapolis on the 4th of July, head to the Stone Arch Bridge for breathtaking views of the fireworks displays.
+If you’re in Minneapolis on the 4th of July, perch yourself on Stone Arch Bridge for breathtaking views of the fireworks displays.

 Minnehaha Regional Park

-Located just outside downtown Minneapolis along the Mississippi River, Minnehaha Park is dominated by the thunderous 53-foot Minnehaha Falls.
-As it flows from Minnehaha Creek, follow the sound of the water, trickling until it gets louder and louder until you finally reach Minnehaha Falls itself.
+Located along the Mississippi River, a short 20-minute drive southeast of Downtown Minneapolis, Minnehaha Park is dominated by the thunderous 53-foot Minnehaha Falls.
+As the waterfall flows from Minnehaha Creek, follow the sound of the water, trickling until it gets louder and louder until you finally reach Minnehaha Falls itself.

 Walker Art Center

 The popular art museum is home to a staggering ten galleries, cafes, theater spaces, cinemas—and even a full restaurant; you can easily spend half of your holiday exploring the Walker Art Center.
-From their permanent exhibits to unique and thought-provoking temporary collections, there’s always something new to uncover here.
+Browse through the permanent exhibits featuring diverse media, including photos, paintings, books, drawings, and sculptures.
+With its unique and thought-provoking temporary collections, there’s always something new to uncover here, too.

-The Walker Art Center also hosts a lot of different events throughout the year; check out their events calendar before you plan your visit.
-You might be able to time it with something truly spectacular!
+The Walker Art Center hosts various special events throughout the year; check out their events calendar before you plan your visit.
+You might be able to time your visit with something truly spectacular!

 Weisman Art Museum

-You don’t need to be an architecture aficionado to know that the building was designed by the legendary architect Frank Gehry, with its shimming angles and curves.
-Inside the Weisman Art Museum, the quality doesn’t drop with exhibits from Korean furniture to Native American pottery and everything in between.
+Even if you’re not an architecture aficionado, you might recognize that the building, with its distinctive shimmering angles and curves, was designed by the legendary architect Frank Gehry.
+Inside the Weisman Art Museum, the quality doesn’t drop, either.
+Browse a 20,000-strong collection with exhibits ranging from Korean furniture to Native American pottery and everything in between.

 The art museum is named after Minneapolis native art collector Frederick R. Weisman.
 He moved to LA to make a name for himself before creating an art foundation that benefits massively from the museum’s entry fee.
 A visit here is all for a good cause!